 In a recent development, the Government of India has released a proposal of a green tax that will be levied on the renewal of the registration of personal vehicles more than 15 years of age.
 Moreover, as per this proposal, this tax will be lower for commercial vehicles but higher for any vehicle that will be used in a city with high pollution.
 Basically, this tax can also be called pollution tax or environmental tax as it is levied on all commodities that lead to pollution.
-This tax will not only discourage people from using old cars but will even help the authorities work towards reducing pollution by investing the money in planting more trees.
+This tax will not only discourage people from using old cars but will even help the authorities work towards reducing pollution by investing money in planting more trees.

 Green Tax for Cars and Two Wheelers

-After levying green tax on commercial vehicles, finally, the government has even started imposing a green tax on private vehicles that are older than 15 years.
+After levying a green tax on commercial vehicles, finally, the government has even started imposing a green tax on private vehicles that are older than 15 years.
 The same tax is levied on commercial vehicles that are more than 8 years old.
 Given below is the tax structure on the private cars and two-wheelers.
 The below tax will have to be paid every 5 years.

 Green Tax or Pollution Tax or Environmental Tax that is levied through Environment Compensation Charge first came into effect back in October 2015 and was introduced only in Delhi.